-After one of the craziest final seconds in local triathlon history, Australian professional triathlete Tim Reed emerged as the biggest winner in Cebu
+After one of the craziest final seconds in local triathlon history, Australian professional triathlete Tim Reed emerged as the biggest winner at the 2015 Ironman 70.3 Philippines

-Reed beat fellow Aussie Tim Van Berkel, who was only a stride behind him (even though Reed stumbled on the final stretch), and defending Ironman champion Brent McMahon from Canada, who fell to third place in a scorching hot race.
+Tim Reed beat fellow Aussie Tim Van Berkel, who was only a stride behind him (even though Reed stumbled in the final stretch), and defending Ironman champion Brent McMahon from Canada, who fell to third place in a scorching hot race.
 The race was theirs to win, with the lead switching back-and-forth between the three triathletes a few times during the race.
-Reed has swept the two 70.3 legs in the Philippines after winning Subic early this year.
+With this win, Reed has swept the two 70.3 legs in the Philippines after winning Subic early this year.

 Meanwhile, one pro did get to defend a championship successfully.
 Caroline Steffen took home the women’s championship despite suffering a crash in the bike leg, with Beth Gerdes from the USA and Dimity Lee-Duke from Australia coming in second and third, respectively.
-This year’s Ironman 70.3 Philippines also marked the final triathlon for Belinda Granger who came in at fifth.
+This year’s Ironman 70.3 Philippines also marked the final triathlon for Belinda Granger who finished fifth.